Mechanical engineers are involved in research and development, design, manufacturing, and technical sales of the widest variety of products.

 These interactive guides provide a semester-by-semester outline of the courses within a curriculum in a "flowsheet" format.
 The flowsheets enable students and advisors to visualize the pre-, co-, and post-requisites associated with a course.
 This tool provides a means for students to understand how courses within a curriculum are linked and provides guidance regarding course scheduling.

-Mechanical Engineering, BS students take 3 MAE Technical Electives.
+Mechanical Engineering students take 3 MAE Technical Electives.
 This is any 300/400 level 3-credit MAE course that is not a required ME course.
 Current semester technical electives can be found here.

 Students will elect to take 2 courses from either the Professional Practice track or the Science and Mathematics track; mixing of tracks is not permitted.
 For a list of courses, visit the Catalog.